“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 The boy’s eyes seemed to light up and he suddenly ran with a grace and

-dexterity of any eleven-year old boy back to the chair and excitedly
+old boy back to the chair and excitedly

 held up a large colorful children’s book.